virtual-brain-twins/vbt-jupyterhub-frontend/README.md

 ### Extension Installation

-For the installation of extensions (tvb-ext-unicore, tvb-ext-xircuits) we used EasyBuild files.
+For installation of different extensions (e.g.tvb-ext-unicore, tvb-ext-xircuits) into jupyterlab, you can use EasyBuild files:

 1. Prepare your EasyBuild environment